Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 -

 Honeywell/TrackWise (including TrackWise Digital) remains the choice of many large pharmaceutical manufacturers.
-It has a comprehensive feature set (CAPA, change, supplier, etc.) and now complements it with advanced analytics (QualityWise.ai).
-While its UI has evolved, its long track record (400+ customers including 42 of top 50 pharma ([7])) speaks to its proven capabilities.
+It has a comprehensive feature set (CAPA, change, supplier, etc.) and complements it with advanced analytics (QualityWise.ai).
+Its long track record (400+ customers including 42 of top 50 pharma and 33 of top 50 medical device companies ([31])) speaks to its proven capabilities.
+Note that Honeywell's planned three-way corporate separation (announced February 2025) will place Sparta/TrackWise under the new Honeywell Automation entity, with the split expected in H2 2026.

 -